What Not to Cook in a Cast Iron Skillet

 Heat – Make sure the oil and cast iron are hot enough to form a crust on the outside of the food to prevent sticking and make it easier to turn over.

 Parchment paper – Use Dutch oven liners or parchment paper that will act as a barrier between a compromised surface and your baking or dessert.
-Extra insurance is to lightly oil the paper and/or sprinkle with flour this will assist in keeping aromatic flavors out of your baking.
+Extra insurance is to lightly oil the paper and/or sprinkle it with flour this will assist in keeping aromatic flavors out of your baking.

 3. Cooking Desserts On Cast Iron Cookware